 Disney’s Private Ports

 Disney has two private ports.
 Castaway Cay is a full private island.
 There’s plenty of beach, along with bars, dining, water slides, and a mix of paid and free activities (snorkeling, bike rides, etc).
-Lookout Cay at Lighthouse Point is a new private peninsula opening to guests in June 2024, presumably following much the same concept as Castaway Cay.
+Lookout Cay at Lighthouse Point is a new private peninsula that opened to guests in June 2024, following much the same concept as Castaway Cay.

-I don’t personally feel like Castaway Cay is a “must do” on its own.
-It isn’t a theme park or even a water park, to be clear.
-I’d prefer a cruise that stopped at it, sure, but when we went on the Wonder in Alaska I didn’t feel like we were “missing out” on Castaway Cay.
-Moreover, with the new ships like Wish and Treasure in the Caribbean now, you very well might feel you’d rather be onboard than on the private island at least some of the day (you’re welcome to stay on the ship during any port day, of course).
+I don’t personally feel like the private ports are a “must do” on their own.
+They aren’t theme parks or even water parks.
+I’d prefer a cruise that stopped at one, sure, but when we went on the Wonder in Alaska I didn’t feel like we were “missing out” on Castaway Cay.
+Moreover, with the new ships like the Wish, Treasure, and Destiny based in the Caribbean / Bahamas region, you very well might feel you’d rather be onboard than on the private island at least some of the day (you’re welcome to stay on the ship during any port day, of course).

 Picking From Disney’s Ships

 Once you’ve narrowed down (or not) your destinations, you’ll need to consider which ship you want to be on.
-So far we’ve only been on two of the ships—the Dream and the Wonder.
+So far we’ve only been on three of the ships—the Dream, the Wish, and the Wonder.
 You can find plenty of expert content comparing all the ships, but we’ll highlight the major differences here.
+But one thing before we go on…

 The Disney Dream and and Disney Fantasy are the two second-generation ships.
 They debuted in 2011 and 2012 with capacities of 4,000 each.
 We’ve done several short cruises onboard the Disney Dream and loved it each time.

 The Disney Wish is the newest ship, the first of the third generation.
 It debuted in 2022 with a capacity of 4,000.
-It will be followed by the Disney Treasure late 2024 and a third unnamed ship is expected in 2026.
+We reviewed the Disney Wish here.
+The Disney Wish has the Star Wars bar.

-Finally, the Disney Adventure is expected to debut in 2025.
+Additionally, the Disney Adventure is expected to debut in December 2025.
 This ship is unique in that it was bought partially completed as part of a bankruptcy sale.
+Set to operate out of Singapore initially, the Disney Adventure is being billed as a ship that is the destination.
+This is the ship that will have a roller coaster.

 As noted above different ships travel on different itineraries, so you won’t always have your choice of ship.
 That said, if you have flexibility, here are some things to think about.

 Itinerary Length, Days at Sea, and Ship Choice.
-When we were on the Dream, it was on 3-night Bahamas cruises.
+When we were on the Dream and Wish, we did 3-night Bahamas cruises.
 With Nassau one day and Castaway Cay the next, there were no full days at sea to just enjoy the ship.
 Probably the toughest thing about how Disney allocates its ships is that the longer itineraries (Alaska, Europe) tend to get the older, smaller ships.
 Of course if I have to spend a day on a boat, I’d usually prefer it be newer and bigger, but that’s just not always an option.

 Newer isn’t always better.
 Read reviews of the ships you’re considering, particularly when they’re brand new.
 Some of the staff on the Disney Wonder have been working that ship and those itineraries for years.
 When a ship first debuts, there are going to be growing pains.